What is Intermittent Fasting?

 If, for some reason, you are not able to drink water in a large enough quantity, try to take fruits and their juices that contain a large amount of water such as orange and watermelon.
 Other than water, tea, black coffee, and natural juice are also good supplements to keep you hydrated.

 Keep a close eye on your body conditions.
 Try to keep the weekly track of your body weight; it will help you to make a comparison and make decisions accordingly.
 Most people feel uncomfortable and fatigued when trying intermediate fasting for the first time.

 Always make sure that you don’t over-do it to lose weight.
 You probably know someone who started out doing intermediate fasting and then it started turning into anorexia.

 Do intermittent fast to the extent at which you would be able to complete your everyday work with ease.

 Intermittent fast can be the cause of reduced vitamins in your body.
-To avoid this condition, take the supplementary vitamins according to the suggestion of the doctor.
+To avoid this condition, take supplementary vitamins according to the suggestion of the doctor.
+Some common ones include

 Along with supplements, eat fruits that have large amounts of vitamins and minerals.
 Avoid artificially-sweetened products.